Ancillary Services Parameters

 AEMO will be consulting directly with Market Participants on the assumptions that will be used in the development of the proposals for these parameters.
 The following is the indicative schedule for the assumptions consultation process with Market Participants.

-There will be a two-week consultation period in which AEMO will accept formal submissions.
-During this period AEMO will approach individual market generators with their confidential assumptions and seek feedback on the technical and cost parameters for their plant.
+There will be a two-week consultation period in which AEMO will approach individual market generators with their confidential assumptions and seek feedback on the technical and cost parameters for their plant.
 This will include (but may not be limited to):

 - Minimum and maximum generation values (MW)